WHAT IS A SATELLITE ?

-Natural Satellites are things like moons and rings.
-These are held in place by a planet’s gravity and so are stuck in orbit.
+Natural satellites are objects like moons and rings.
+These are held in place by a planet’s gravity, and so are stuck in orbit.

-The Satellites orbiting Earth work for us in a variety of ways.
-The most important are the telecommunication Satellites that effect most of our lives.
-They give us global communication at the touch of a button, beams television pictures right into our living rooms, and are used in all type of business, day and night.
+The satellites orbiting Earth work for us in a variety of ways.
+The most important are the telecommunication satellites that effect most of our lives.
+They give us global communication at the touch of a button, beams television pictures right into our living rooms, and are used in all types of business, day and night.

-The Earth,s weather is monitored by weather Satellites.
+Our planets weather is monitored by weather satellites.
 These study the clouds, tracking both their size and temperature.
-They can predict when storms or hurricanes might occur enabling people to evacuate dangerous areas.
+They can predict when storms or hurricanes might occur, enabling people to evacuate dangerous areas.

 Satellites vary in size, one can be the size of a shoe-box, while a big one could be as big as a double-decker bus.

 The satellites are either privately owned or owned by a countries government.

 The distance from Earth to the satellites varies between 1,243 miles to 22,223 miles.

 INTERESTING FACTS ABOUT SATELLITES !!!

 There are four types of satellites.
 The GEO (GEOSTATIONARY EARTH ORBIT), LEO (LOW EARTH ORBIT), MEO (MEDIUM EARTH ORBIT) and the HEO (HIGHLY ELLIPTICAL ORBIT).

 Most satellites are launched into orbit by rocket, but some are taken into space in the payload bay of a space shuttle.
 Once the satellite has separated from the launcher, an on board motor propels it into its correct orbit.